Eberlein History, Family Crest & Coats of Arms

 The surname Eberlein was first found in Austria, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.
 The name was a popular short form for the name Eberhard in the Middle Ages.

-Important Dates for the Eberlein family
+Early History of the Eberlein family

 This web page shows only a small excerpt of our Eberlein research.
 Another 178 words (13 lines of text) covering the years 1465, 1511, 1530, 1547, 1569, 1612, 1702, 1755, 1760, 1762, 1763, 1815, and 1826 are included under the topic Early Eberlein History in all our PDF Extended History products and printed products wherever possible.